-The Division recognizes the right granted under the School Act for students age sixteen (16) years or older to declare themselves independent students and be granted the same rights that a parent would possess under the School Act.
+The Division recognizes the right granted under the Education Act for students age sixteen (16) years or older to declare themselves independent students and be granted the same rights that a parent would possess under the Education Act.
 The declaration process, however, must be done in harmony with the following procedures and is subject to the judgement of the Principal or Superintendent.

 - To be eligible to be an independent student, a student must be:

 - Eighteen (18) years of age, or older; or

 - Sixteen or seventeen (16 or 17) years old and: